Major code BS6923

 - to set high standards for visual integrity and communication ethics

-- to foster and promote scholarly research and creative activities
+- to foster and promote creative activities and scholarly research

 The School of Visual Communication requires an informal interview for admission to the program.
 During this interview, we would like to learn more about your creative goals and review any examples of creative work you can provide.
 This is also an opportunity for you to learn about us.
 If you don’t have a portfolio or other examples of your work, we still want to talk to you.
-Don’t let that keep you from coming.
+We encourage you to apply and visit, even if you don’t have a formal portfolio.
 For additional information about general admission guidelines please visit the Undergraduate Admissions page at https://www.ohio.edu/admissions.

 All students seeking to transfer into the School of Visual Communication must be interviewed by school faculty.
 The requirements to be interviewed are as follows: